andrealommen/PHY309/lectures/magnetized_matter.md

 We saw in chapter 4 that an electric field can induce polarization in individual atoms by sending all the electrons to one side and all the nuclei to the other.
 How would you guess a magnetic field induces magnetism in an atom?

-You have all the pieces you need.
+There are actually (at least) two answers.
+The one you've probably heard of more is that that a magnetic field can make the spins of an electron align with the magnetic field (see the torque equation above, it's effect is to align the dipole moment with the field).

+**Why does an electron spinning have a magnetic dipole moment?**  Well, it's like a spinning sphere of charge.

+The spin alignment with the magnetic field creates an additional magnetic field in the same direction.
+This is called paramagnetism.
+Para in latin means "defense, protection agains".
+I'm not sure I would've called it that.

+**What about the "current" of the electron going around the nucleus?**
+(Spoiler alert/punchline.
+This gives you diamagnetism, where the magnetization is opposite the applied field.
+Why???
+That doesn't make any sense!!
+It does actually.
+It turns out that it's hard to actually change the orientation of an orbit, so the torque that happens in paramagnetism isn't the most important thing.
+The most important thing is the increase in velocity of the electron.)

+See if you can come up with what the magnetic dipole of an electron in an orbit would be.
-Hints: (a) You can think of the electron's orbit as a current. (b) Current is charge times velocity.
+Ans: You can think of the electron's orbit as a current.
+Let's look at that!!
+Current is charge per time, or linear current density times velocity. $$I = \lambda v = ev/2\pi R$$.

-Ans: The presence of the magnetic field can make the electron speed up in its orbit.
+And magnetic moment is Ia, where a is the area.
+The area is $$\pi R^2$$.
+So the magnetic moment of an electron orbit is....

 In case you're bothered by that (because I told you magnetic fields can't do work, so they can't speed a particle up)....
 A changing